 Due by October 15th

 Second Program Deposit - For students invoiced by IAU directly for the program deposit, your second $750 deposit is due within two weeks of acceptance or by October 15th (whichever comes first).
 This confirms your course registration, housing, and international travel arrangements.
 These arrangements will not be secure until this payment is made.
-The remainder of the program fee is due two weeks prior to the start of the program.
+Details on refunds can be found on the Financial Policies page.
 You can pay your deposit by check or credit card.
-Additional details can be found on the IAU Payment Page.
+Additional details can be found on the Payment Options page.

 Due by November 1st

 Physician Statement and Wellness and Accommodations Questionnaire - In order to better assist students while abroad, we request that students complete the Physician Statement and Health Questionnaire.
 This information will allow IAU to provide support should health/mental health concerns arise during the study abroad experience, and particularly in the event of a health emergency.
 IAU may request additional documentation from students’ health care provider as part of their application.
 This documentation will provide guidance to IAU on how to best support students during their participation in the program.